wangbq/TOPDataQualityOnline/README.md

 ## TODO

-1. drawWaveforms() crashes sometimes.
-2. Make the code work with other modules.
+1. Make the code work with other modules.
-3. Add more online plots.
+2. Add more online plots.